supernelis/workshop-renovating-legacy-codebase/StepsRefactoring.md

 };
 ```

-you can also replace the Map with an algorithm.
+In javascript you can also replace the Map with an algorithm.

 ```javascript
 var currentCategory = function () {